 "Sometimes raising issues or making capacity building suggestions, even when responding to a nonprofit leader's desire to build organizational capacity, can be perceived as, 'We grantmakers know best.'
 We find those circumstances particularly dangerous around the power dynamic."

 - Anna Pond, Anna Pond Consulting and Jenn Bokoff, Foundation Center

 Where do you fall on the continuum?
-10 5 Are you a Are you a Pond/Bokoffian?
-Sloaneian?

 A Healthy Board Governance Checklist (Adapted from The New York Foundation)